MachineLearningLifeScience/poli-docs/docs/protein-optimization/contributing/a_new_problem.md

-# Contributing a new problem to the repository
+# Adding a new problem to the repository

 This tutorial covers how problems are structured in the repository, and what it takes to add a new one.